 Is Sailfish Healthy For You?

-Most fish and shellfish contain healthy nutrients like protein, omega 3, and fatty acids.
+Most fish and shellfish contain healthy nutrients like protein and omega-3 fatty acids.
 These same fish and shellfish also contain mercury traces, which has always been a highly debated topic.

 You would need to consume a great deal of fish that’s high in mercury to be in real danger, but it’s still good to know what you’re putting in your body.